Eduardo Aladren 10_25 by AllaRodionova

 Tenor

-Born in Zaragoza (Spain), Aladrén is since 2019 a soloist member at the Deutsche Oper am Rhein in Düsseldorf where he performs regularly many repertoire roles such as Pinkerton, Cavaradossi, Don Carlo, Turiddu, Calaf, Don Jose, Alfredo, Macduff, Rodolfo, among others.
+Born in Zaragoza (Spain), Aladrén is since 2019 a soloist member at the Deutsche Oper am Rhein in Düsseldorf and Duisburg where he performs regularly any repertoire roles such as Pinkerton, Cavaradossi, Don Carlo, Ismaele, Turiddu, Calaf, Don Jose, Alfredo, Macduff, Rodolfo, among others.
+Besides his performances at the DOR, Aladrén still has plenty of time along the season to perform as guest in many other opera houses around the World.

-His upcoming engagements for the 2023/24 season with the Deutsche Oper am Rhein in Düsseldorf and Duisburg include several performances of Madama Butterfly in the role of Lieutenant Pinkerton, eight performances of Turandot in the role of Calaf, and several performances as Turiddu in Mascagni’s opera Cavalleria Rusticana.
-He will also have his debut in the role of OTELLO in Verdi’s homonymous opera, which he will perform up to eleven times between May and June 2024 at the Staatstheater Kassel.
-In addition to this, he will perform several concerts, such as the NRW Minister-President Konzert which will be held open air in Aachen in August 2023 and will be broadcasted by the NRW television channel in Germany, or his reunion with the Philharmonie Reutlingen with a Zarzuela and Opera concert in July 2023.
+Aladren completed and exciting 2023/24 season with engagements at the Deutsche Oper am Rhein in Düsseldorf and Duisburg including several performances of Madama Butterfly in the role of Lieutenant Pinkerton, eight performances of Turandot in the role of Calaf, and several performances as Turiddu in Mascagni’s opera Cavalleria Rusticana.
+He also had his debut in the role of OTELLO in Verdi’s homonymous opera, which he performed up to eleven times between May and June 2024 at the Staatstheater Kassel.
+He was also a guest with the Belgrader Philharmoniker and at Theater Bonn where he performed in both venues Madama Butterfly.
+In addition to this, he performed in several concerts, such as the NRW Minister-President Konzert which was held open air in Aachen in August 2023 and broadcasted by the NRW television channel in Germany, or his reunion with the Philharmonie Reutlingen with a Zarzuela and Opera concert in July 2023.

-His recent engagements during the 2022/23 season include his debut in the role of Macduff in the opera Macbeth, his return to the role of Maurizo in the opera Adriana Lecouvreur and the oft-performed role of Cavaradossi in Tosca at the Deutsche Oper am Rhein in Germany.
+Engagements along the 2022/23 season included his debut in the role of Macduff in the opera Macbeth, his return to the role of Maurizo in the opera Adriana Lecouvreur and the oft-performed role of Cavaradossi in Tosca at the Deutsche Oper am Rhein in Germany.
 Additionally he was back at the Deutsche Nationaltheater Weimar with Radames (Aida) and made his debut at the Oper Leipzig singing Alfredo (Traviata) and Lt.
 Pinkerton (Madama Butterfly).

 The 2021/22 season brought his debut at the Teatro Real in Madrid, in the role of Ismaele in Nabucco, as well as his debut at the Finnish National Opera in Helsinki as Turiddu in Cavalleria Rusticana.
 Aladrén also performed Radamés in the new production of Aida at the Deutsche Nationaltheater Weimar as well as Don José (Carmen)Turiddu (Cavalleria) and Alfredo (Traviata) at the Deutsche Oper am Rhein in DüsseldorfRodolfo (Boheme) at the Aalto Theater Essen and Lt.
 Pinkerton (Butterfly)at the Opera of Freiburg.